-TYPICAL DOSE TO INDIVI DUALS
+TYPICAL DOSE TO IN DIVI DUALS

-FROM NATURAL RADIA TION E XPOSURE ^(a)
+FROM NATURAL RADIATI ON EX XPOSURE (a)

-Ambient Gamma Radiation = 58 millirem / year
+Ambient Gamma Radiation = - 58 millirem / year

-Radionuclides in Body 40 millirem / year
+Radionuclides in Body = 40 millirem / year

 Global Fallout = < 1 millirem / year

 Radon = 198 millirem / year

 Average Individual = 296 millirem / year

 (Total from all sources shown above)

-(b) National Academy of Sciences Exposure to Low Levels of Ionizing •
+(b) National Academy of Sciences, " Exposure to Low Levels of Ionizing Ra

-0-50 mile Populatio n Dose from BVPS (Gaseous Effluent Releases di - it Man-millirem Largest Isotope Contributor Total 135 Tritium Average (per Individual) 0.0000337 Tritium
+0-50 mile Populatio n Dose from BVPS ( Gaseous Effluent Releases

+Man-millirem Largest Isotope Contributor

+Total 23 Tritium

+Average (per Individual) 0.0000059 Tritium

-Comparison of Individual Dose
+Comparison of Individua ll Dose

-BVPS Gaseous Effluent Releases
+BVPS Gaseous Effluent R Releases

 Versus

-Natural Background Radiation
+Natural Background Rad liation

-Millirem ii.
+Millirem

-BVPS Gaseous Effluent Release Dose 0.0000337
+BVPS Gaseous Effluent Release Dose 0.0000059

-Natural Radiation Exposure 296 14
+Natural Radiation Exposure 296

-- A. Land Use Census Overview: A Land Use Census was conducted July 11 through September 7, 2012 to comply with: - Offsite Dose Calculation Manual procedure 1/2-ODC-3.03, "Controls for RETS and REMP Programs", Attachment R, Control 3.12.2, and Surveillance Requirement 4.12.2.1 - BVPS REMP procedure 1/2-ENV-04.02, "Milch Animal Sampling Location Determination & ODCM Procedure 1/2-ODC-3.03, Control 3.12.2 Action Statements a and b Compliance Determination"
+- A. Land Use Census Overview: A Land Use Census was conducted June 5 through September 12, 2013 to comply with: - Offsite Dose Calculation Manual procedure 1/2-ODC-3.03, "Controls for RETS and REMP Programs", Attachment R, Control 3.12.2, and Surveillance Requirement 4.12.2.1 - BVPS REMP procedure 1/2-ENV-04.02, "Milch Animal Sampling Location Determination & ODCM Procedure 1/2-ODC-3.03, Control 3.12.2 Action Statements a and b Compliance Determination"

 The Land Use Census indicated that no changes were required in the current sampling locations, and no changes were required to the methodology used for determination of offsite dose from plant releases.
 A numerical summary of the Land Use Census results are provided in Table 3-1.
-The following information is also provided to clarify the Land Use Census as documented in letter NPD3NRE:0876, dated September 19, 2012:
+The following information is also provided to clarify the Land Use Census as documented in letter NPD3NRE:0962, dated September 27, 2013:

-- B. Nearest Residence: The location has changed since the previous census.
+- B. Nearest Residence: The location has not changed since the previous census.
 The nearest inhabited residence is at 209 Ferry Hill Road, Shippingport, PA (0.4 miles, E). - C. Nearest Garden >500 sqft: The location has changed since the previous census.
-A prior sampling location at the Cox Residence, 238 State Route 168, Hookstown, PA (0.760 miles, in the SSW Sector) has once again become the nearest garden. - D. Nearest Dairy Cow: The location has not changed since the previous census.
-The location remains at the Searight Dairy, 948 McCleary Road, RD 1, Hookstown, PA (2.097 miles, SSW). - E. Nearest Doe Goat: The location has not changed since the previous census.
-The location is the Collins Farm, 289 Calhoun Road, Aliquippa, PA (3.547 miles SE).
-However, goat milk samples were not available from this location, nor from any other location within the 5 mile radius this year. - F. Nearest Beef Cattle: The location has not changed since the previous census.
-The location remains at the Leport Farm, 105 Shippingport Road, Shippingport, PA (1.405 miles ENE).
+The closest garden location is at the Pringle Residence, 1221 Virginia Ave., Midland, PA (1.0 miles, in the NW Sector).
+The previous sampling location at the Cox Residence, 238 State Route 168, Hookstown, PA (0.760 miles, in the SSW Sector) was available fro sampling cabbage but did not meet all the requirements of NUREG-1301. - D. Nearest Dairy Cow: The location has not changed since the previous census.
+The location remains at the Searight Dairy, 948 McCleary Road, RD 1, Hookstown, PA (2.097 miles, SSW). - E. Nearest Doe Goat: The location has changed since the previous census.
+The closest location is now the Searight Dairy, 948 McCleary Road, RD 1, Hookstown, PA (2.097 miles, SSW).
+However, this location did not milk any of it's goats in 2013.
+The closest milking goat location was at the Ferry Residence, 227 Calhoun Road, Aliquippa, PA (3.320 miles, SE).
+Goat milk samples were not available from this location because the Ferry Residence does not produce enough milk to participate in the sampling program.
+No other goat milk simples were available.